Diversity Advancement Scholarship

 Architects Foundation is working to attract, inspire and invest in the next generation of the profession and we can help fund your college education with a multiyear scholarship of up to $20,000.
 On top of that we’ll also transform your career trajectory through our extensive network of alumni, mentors, and scholars.

 Those selected as Diversity Advancement Scholars will join a select group of students who through imagination, commitment to excellence, and participation in a supportive network can change the landscape of the profession and future of the built environment.
-Eligible students must be a US citizen and be:
+Eligible students must be a US citizen or permanent resident and be:

 - a high school student planning to enroll in a NAAB-accredited architecture degree program;